 Statement No. 77, Tax Abatement Disclosures

 4.6.
-Q—Would the answer to Question 4.40 in Implementation Guide No. 2017-1, Implementation Guidance Update—2017, differ if the building constructed by the developer was or would eventually become an asset of the government?
+Q—Would the answer to Question 4.40 in Implementation Guide No. 2017-1, Implementation Guidance Update—2017, differ if the agreement states that the building constructed by the developer is or will become an asset of the government?

 A—Yes.
 An arrangement in which the improvements result in an asset of the government is substantively the same as the transaction described in Question 4.77 in Implementation Guide No. 2016-1, Implementation Guidance Update—2016, and, therefore, does not meet the definition of a tax abatement in Statement No. 77, Tax Abatement Disclosures.
-Although the transaction in Question 4.77 in Implementation Guide 2016-1 diverts incremental tax revenues to repay debt issued by the government and the arrangement in 4.40 in Implementation Guide 2017-1 rebates the incremental tax revenues to a developer, both are approaches to financing improvements to an asset of the government.
+Although the transaction in Question 4.77 in Implementation Guide 2016-1 diverts incremental tax revenues to repay debt issued by the government and the arrangement in this question rebates the incremental tax revenues to a developer, both are approaches to financing improvements to an asset of the government.
 The same would be true if, instead of a building, the developer had installed new sidewalks, sewers, or water mains that are ancillary to the developer’s building and those ancillary capital assets become the property of the government.

 4.7.
 Q—A government enters into an agreement with the owner of a landmark property in which it agrees to freeze the property’s assessed value for property tax purposes for a period of 10 years.
-In return, the property owner agrees to not change the property’s existing purpose or use throughout the period.
+In return, the property owner agrees not to change the property’s existing purpose or use throughout the period.
 Does the property owner’s agreement not to modify the property’s purpose or use constitute a specific action for purposes of applying the Statement 77 definition of a tax abatement for financial reporting purposes?

 A—Yes.
 The government has entered into this agreement to achieve a desired outcome for itself and its citizens.
-Although the property owner is agreeing not to convert the property to an alternate use, this nonaction creates a beneficial outcome of maintaining a landmark property in its current state, which can be viewed as a specific action.
+Although the property owner is agreeing not to convert the property to an alternate use, this nonaction creates a beneficial outcome of maintaining a landmark property in its current state, which is an action.

 4.8.
 Q—An Industrial Development Authority (IDA) of a county government enters into an agreement under which (a) the IDA issues debt to finance the construction of a building, (b) the IDA leases the building to a business for an amount sufficient for the IDA to make annual interest and principal payments on the debt, and (c) the IDA transfers ownership of the property to the business after the debt has been fully repaid.
 Because the IDA is exempt from county property taxes as a government entity, the arrangement has the effect of exempting the business from the property taxes it would have paid had it taken immediate ownership of the building.
 Does this agreement meet the Statement 77 definition of a tax abatement for purposes of financial reporting?

 A—No. This arrangement does not meet the definition of a tax abatement because the agreement between the IDA and the business does not result in the county government (or any other government that may levy property taxes on such property) forgoing tax revenues to which it is otherwise entitled.
-As long as the IDA is the owner of the building, the county government is not entitled to any tax revenue with respect to the building.
+As long as the IDA is the owner of the building for property tax purposes, the county government is not entitled to any tax revenue with respect to the building.